+'''

-''' static PxDefaultErrorCallback gDefaultErrorCallback; static PxDefaultAllocator gDefaultAllocatorCallback;
+static PxDefaultErrorCallback gDefaultErrorCallback;

+static PxDefaultAllocator gDefaultAllocatorCallback;

-mFoundation = PxCreateFoundation(PX_FOUNDATION_VERSION, gDefaultA gDefaultErrorCallback);
+mFoundation = PxCreateFoundation(PX_FOUNDATION_VERSION, gDefaultA

+gDefaultErrorCallback);

 if(!mFoundation)

 fatalError("PxCreateFoundation failed!");

 '''

-Every PhysX module requires a PxFoundation instance to be available parameters are a version ID, an allocator callback and a PX_PHYSICS_VERSION, is a macro predefined in our headers to enal for a version mismatch between the headers and the corresponding SD
+Every PhysX module requires a PxFoundation instance to be available parameters are a version ID, an allocator callback and al PX_PHYSICS_VERSION, is a macro predefined in our headers to enal for a version mismatch between the headers and the corresponding SD

-Usually, the allocator callback and error callback are specific to the approvides default implementations that make it easy to get standanagement and Error Reporting for more details of these callbacks.
-Code supports an advanced memory allocator that tracks allocations ins but we have omitted that detail here.)
+Usually, the allocator callback and error callback are specific to the app provides default implementations that make it easy to get star Management and Error Reporting for more details of these callbacks. (code supports an advanced memory allocator that tracks allocations ins but we have omitted that detail here.)